Dog-friendly Utah: Northern

 This 28-mile trail traces the historic route of the Union Pacific from Park City to Echo Reservoir.
 The surface is primarily gravel, with some asphalt sections, so dogs with sensitive paws may want to keep the mileage to a minimum.
 Be sure to bring a leash, as dogs at state parks must be on a maximum 6-foot leash.

 4. Willow Creek Dog Pond

 In summer, dogs and their people flock to Willow Creek Dog Pond in Park City to splash it up in the cool, refreshing water.
 This 2.4-acre off-leash park has turf, a soft surface trail, and a large dog-friendly pond.
 There’s even a floating dock for water dog daredevils.
 Pack plenty of towels in the car to prepare for a visit here.

 This natural ravine that runs from Sandy east into the mountains has plenty of shade for both pups and humans in summer, as well as a seasonal creek that has water in spring and early summer.
 Dogs must stay leashed, but the 664 acres of natural area and variety of trails make it more than worthwhile.

 The Best of the Rest: National Places and State Parks

 Uinta-Wasatch-Cache National Forest

 The Uinta-Wasatch-Cache National Forest is, as are all national forests in Utah, dog friendly.
 All trails are open to pets and their humans, as long as the trail isn’t in a watershed.
 It may not be easy to determine in advance, so be sure to check with park staff, who are savvy as to which trails are comfortably out of watershed areas.
-Within the forest, Pineview Reservoir is a popular haunt where dogs are allowed anywhere along the shoreline except at the developed beaches at Cemetery Point, Middle Inlet or Anderson Cove.
+Within the forest, Pineview Reservoir (review how to visit responsibly) is a popular haunt where dogs are allowed anywhere along the shoreline except at the developed beaches at Cemetery Point, Middle Inlet or Anderson Cove.